entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 ### View on a Page

-Set up the widgets on an existing page or [create your own page](../../compose/page-management.md).
-The following steps assume you'll use the `Home` page.
+Place the widgets on an existing page or [create your own page](../../compose/page-management.md).
+The following steps assume you'll edit the `Home` page.

 1. Go to `Pages` → `Management`